JackSzwergold/Writing/memories/Playing on the Beach and Finding a Weird Hatch Under the Boardwalk.md

 “Playing ball” is a vague way of describing what we were doing but we were basically just tossing a pink Spalding rubber ball around and maybe some kind of kickball was mixed into the whole thing from time to time.
 Whatever we did, it was a simple, stupid, social and fun way to kill off some time during an off day as a kid.

 And despite the fact I was getting sand in my sneakers—which annoyed me only when I slowed down enought to notice it—playing around with this motley crew was a fun time.
-And other than a few random seagulls and old people sitting on benches, we were on our own: The boardwalk and the beach were both calm and quiet.
+And other than a few random seagulls and old people sitting on benches, we were on our own: The boardwalk and the beach were both calm and quiet and this small bunch of kids was having fun.

+***

-At some point a ball came flying my way and flew over my head and right into the area under the boardwalk.
+At some point a ball came flying my way and flew straight over my head and right into the area under the boardwalk.

 “Get it!” someone yelled.
-So I went to get it.
+And as everyone’s stares confirmed, I missed the catch so I had to go and get it.

 The area under the boardwalk as typically dark, quiet and a bit creepy.
 But despite the day being overcast there was just enough light to make a small slice of the edge of the under boardwalk area bright enough to be approachable.
 So I approached it.